lambdaisland/garden-watcher/README.md

 ```

 Or you can use `garden-reloader.def/defstyles`, which does the exact same thing,
-but automatically adds the `:garden` metadata.
+but automatically adds the `:garden` metadata, so this code is equivalent again:

 ``` clojure
 (require '[garden-reloader.def :refer [defstyles]]) ;; <-- different namespace